orod-codes/Fayda-Hackathon/README.md

 > 🏁 *This project is being built for the 2025 Fayda Hackathon (July 26 – August 4) under the HealthTech track.*
 =======
->>>>>>> 3f2b9bf (Update README.md)

-- **Patient Side:**
-  A user logs in with Fayda, manually enters one allergy, and asks the chatbot a question.
-The chatbot's response will prove it has access to the entered allergy.

-- **Professional Side:**
-  A "Doctor" user logs in, sees a sample patient, and uses a simple form to add a new prescription to that patient's record.

-- **Closing the Loop:**
-  The patient can then ask the chatbot, "What is my latest prescription?"
-The chatbot will correctly state the medication entered by the doctor, proving the two-sided connection and the real-time update of the shared medical history.

 # 🚀 Quick Start